V0NASHL/admin-dashboard/README.md

 # admin-dashboard

+This is a project for the Odin Project using advance html and css to create a admin dashboard.

+SVG icons by pictogrammers.com

 <a href="https://www.flaticon.com/free-icons/einstein" title="einstein icons">Einstein icons created by Freepik - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/alien" title="alien icons">Alien icons created by Freepik - Flaticon</a>